Code Of Ethics in Mental Health: Do Therapists And Their Clients Ever Become Friends?

 How do you know if your therapist is attached to you and vice versa?

-Attachment can be common, as therapy involves a deeply vulnerable connection and personal feelings.
+Attachment can be common in psychotherapy, as therapy involves a deeply vulnerable connection and personal feelings.
 Therapists are trained to manage these emotions and ensure the attachment is used constructively to promote positive treatment outcomes.
+The counselor role is purely to support the client.
 If a client becomes overly attached, it can sometimes be uncomfortable for the therapist, but they work to maintain emotional boundaries while addressing the client’s underlying needs.
+Attachment in therapy can also involve transference, in which a client unconsciously has feelings that came from past relationships and will assume that they are related to the therapist.

 - Previous Article